YugDandawala/YugDandawala/README.md

 - 🎓 I am a **college student & a complete fresher**, excited to kickstart my journey with **internships & projects**.
 - 🌱 Currently exploring **Deep Learning**, after completing **Machine Learning**.
 - 💡 I am curious, fast learner, and love to explore **new technologies**.
-- 🚀 Future goal: To work on **AI, Data Science, Data Analysis and Full-Stack Development** projects.
+- 🚀 Future goal: To work on **AI , Data Science , Data Analysis ,ML and etc... ** Projects.

 ---